andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 the policy of "we don't see the sun for 4 months out of the year, let's wear suits."

-Which I was wholly unawares of until two days before the party Sondre casually asks me,
+Which I was wholly unawares of until two days before the party when Sondre casually asks me,

 "Do you want me to steam your suit for the 17th of May?"